drahosj/308labs/lab-06/report.md

 Sockets provided an easy, simple, safe, and extendable solution.
 Multiple clients can connect to the server at the same time.
 The nature of binding and listening to a socket prevents any multiple-writer problems, since each connection gets a unique file descriptor on the server.
 The client simply needs to connect to the socket, then issue commands just as in Lab 05.

-Minimal changes were needed to the server as well, since a getline loop can be used with a socket, rather than stdin, if a libc stream is attached to the socket using fdopen(3).
+Another reason for my preference of sockets is the fact that they can be wrapped in to libc file streams.
+Because an active connection (from listen() or accept()) is simply a file descriptor, it can be attached to a stream with fdopen(3).
+This allows the use of fprintf() and getline(), which greatly reduce the manual memory management overhead of solutions such as manually sprintf()-ing into a buffer before calling a send function.
+In particular, getline() is probably near the easiest, most convenienc, and *safe* way to receive from anything ever, so being able to use it with sockets is a major plus.

+The only other forms of IPC that can be used with fdopen() are pipe-based (anonymous pipes and named FIFOs).
+Both of these have drawbacks: with anonymous pipes, there must be a parent-child relationship between client and server, or the file descriptors must be sent across a Unix-domain socket anyway.
+With named pipes, it can be difficult to distinguish between messages coming from multiple simultaneous clients, and even more difficult to send messages to the appropriate client.
+With stream sockets (Unix or otherwise), listen() and accept() make handling multiple clients a breeze.

 ## Print Server Client Library
 The two required functions were implemented, without the implementation of handle in print_server_print.